 Are Propane Fire Pits Safe?

-Finally, the last concern I regularly heard was due to the safety profile of propane fire pits in general.
+Finally, the last concern I regularly heard of was due to the safety profile of propane fire pits in general.
 Are they safe to be around?

 Any time you involve fire and people, some level of danger is involved.
 However, a propane fire pit tends to be much safer than a wood-burning fire pit for a few reasons: